ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 Known principles are :

 * Encapsulate what varies.
-* Favor Composition over Inheritance.
+* Favor Object Composition over Class Inheritance.
 * Program to Interface, not to implementation.
 * Depend on Abstraction, do not depend on concrete class.
 * Strive for loosely coupled design between object that interact.